Our mission is to provide the highest standard of patient care whilst incorporating a holistic approach toward diagnosis and management of illness.

 Our practice acknowledges patients may request access to their medical records.
 We require you to put this request in writing, please see reception staff to access form.
 Our practice will respond within a reasonable time.
-You will receive a response will be within 14 days.
+You will receive a response within 14 days.
 There is a fee applicable, this fee will vary depending on the size of your health file.

 Our practice will take reasonable steps to correct your personal information where the information is not accurate or up-to-date.
 From time-to-time, we will ask you to verify your personal information held by our practice is correct and up-to-date.
-You may also request that we correct or update your information, and you should make such requests either in person or via email at email@example.com.
+You may also request that we correct or update your information, and you should make such requests either in person or via email at [email protected].

 How can you lodge a privacy related complaint, and how will the complaint be handled at our practice?

 We take complaints and concerns regarding privacy seriously.
 You should express any privacy concerns to the Practice Manager, you may do this in person, via telephone (07 3711 2880) or in writing.
 We will then attempt to resolve it in accordance with our resolution procedure.
 You can expect for your concern to be dealt with within 30 days of lodgement.